 Skip to Content

-Whether artistic leanings, athletic energies, or simple explorations are in your plans, there are plenty of fun things to do in San Jose with kids.
+Whether artistic leanings, athletic energies, or simple explorations are in your plans, there are plenty of great family activities in San Jose.

 As the capital of Silicon Valley, San Jose may be firmly rooted in the future of innovation, but it’s also brimming with culture, vitality, and character.
 This Bay Area gem is home to a wide array of museums and parks as well as three professional sports teams.